 Format and Content

-These components contain single answer and extended match type questions that evaluate your ability to formulate a diagnosis and to make clinical decisions.
-Case histories, dental charts and photographs may be provided for patients of all ages, including those with special needs.
+Case-based diagnosis, treatment planning and clinical decision making questions evaluate your ability to formulate a diagnosis and to make clinical decisions.
+Case histories, dental charts, radiographic images, and photographs may be provided.

-Using prints of radiographs, this extended match multiple choice component evaluates your knowledge in oral radiology and ability to make a radiographic interpretation and diagnosis.
+Radiographic interpretation questions evaluate your knowledge in oral radiology and ability to make a radiographic interpretation and diagnosis using radiographic images.

 The following examples illustrate the format of assessment questions.